nathphoenix/LInux_Basics/kubernetes_setup.md

 0a.
 Build your docker image if not available with "docker-compose build" or "docker build -t flask-kubernetes ." if docker-compose.yml file is not use or available.
 1. kubectl
 2. minikube start
-3. minikube -p minikube docker-env
+3. minikube -p minikube docker-env    #to access docker vm, this command reconfigure our docker cli temporarily for the actual terminal
 4. minikube -p minikube docker-env | Invoke-Expression
 5. Enable addons :  minikube addons enable metallb # This step can be ignore at first unless there is an issue with endpoint availability
 6. after configuring yaml file, do this to run the app :  kubectl apply -f deployment.yaml